achrafaourik/Churn-Prediction/README.md

 - **Clients who spend less overall time listening are more likely to churn**!

 ### Clustering of KKBox's clients
+**Clustering** is part of the unsupervised learning with a goal of **grouping together points that are similar to each other while being different from the other points belonging to the other groups** (clusters).

+This is very useful especially for our use case since we can be able to target a small number of groups of clients that we know are fairly similar to each other when doing marketing campaigns which is more practical, efficient and cheaper than to look at each client separately.

 After following several approaches to select the appropriate number of clusters for the KMeans algorithm in this <a href="./Clustering">notebook</a>, I have found